rewbs/sd-parseq/README.md

 ## What is this?

+For context:

-For context: [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) is an AI image generation tool and [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is a web ui for that tool.
+* [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) is an AI image generation tool.
+* [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is a UI for that tool.
+* The [Deforum extension for Automatic1111](https://github.com/deforum-art/deforum-for-automatic1111-webui) is an extention for that UI, for creating AI animations.

-Parseq is a _parameter sequencer_ for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-You can use it to generate videos with tight control and flexible interpolation over many Stable Diffusion parameters (such as seed, scale, prompt weights, denoising strength...), as well as input processing parameter (such as zoom, pan, 3D rotation...).
+Parseq is a _parameter sequencer_ for the [Deforum extension for Automatic1111](https://github.com/deforum-art/deforum-for-automatic1111-webui).
+You can use it to generate animations with tight control and flexible interpolation over many Stable Diffusion parameters (such as seed, scale, prompt weights, noise, image strength...), as well as input processing parameter (such as zoom, pan, 3D rotation...).

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/74455/199899245-46643e77-bb10-4367-b6bd-b2a699fb612c.png">

-It can be used in 2 ways: with a custom script for Automatic1111, or with the [Deforum extension for Automatic1111](https://github.com/deforum-art/deforum-for-automatic1111-webui).

 You can jump straight into the UI here: https://sd-parseq.web.app/ .

+## What's new?

+### Version 0.1.0

+* Parseq script mode is now deprecated, and Deforum integration mode is the default.
+I will no longer develop the Parseq script for a1111, focussing instead on making Parseq play well with the Deforum extension for a1111.
+The Parseq script was destined to only ever be an inferior version of the Deforum extension.
+* New document management, peristed to local storage, with options to revert, share & import.
+Keyframe data is no longer stored in the URL (this caused issues on some browsers).
+* New editable graph!
+You can add and update keyframes directly on the graph.

 ## Installation

-### Option 1: Deforum integration

-Preferred approach.
-Use this if you like animating with Deforum and want to use Parseq as an alternative to math keyframing.
-To get started:

 - Have a working installation of [Automatic1111's Stable Diffusion UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
 - Install the Deforum extension [from this branch](https://github.com/rewbs/deforum-for-automatic1111-webui/tree/parseq-integration).